Number of patients waiting a year for NHS care rises by 15%

 The Prime Minister has made cutting NHS waiting lists one of his top five priorities ahead of the next election.

-The number of patients waiting a year for NHS treatment has risen by 15% in the past year, fresh analysis has suggested, despite Rishi Sunak’s pledge to slash delays.
+The number of patients waiting a year for NHS treatment in England has risen by 15% in the past year, fresh analysis has suggested, despite Rishi Sunak’s pledge to slash delays.

 The Prime Minister has made cutting NHS waiting lists one of his top five priorities ahead of the next election.